Payback Period Calculator

 How this payback period calculator works

 The output is the payback period expressed in the same units as your cash flow periods.
-For example, if you enter yearly cash flows, the result will be in years; if you enter monthly cash flows, it will be in months.
+For example, if you enter yearly cash flows, the result is in years.
+If you enter monthly cash flows, the result is in months.

 How to use this calculator